 Annual Leave - Annual leave is expensed during the period in which it is earned.
 Eligible full time employees who have been employed by the Agency for up to five years accrue 1 day of vacation per month.
 Eligible full time employees with more than five years of service with the Agency accrue 1 1/2 days of vacation per month.
 These employees may carry over up to 225 hours (30 days) of accrued vacation leave from the preceding fiscal year.
 Any vacation leave accrued in excess of 225 hours may be transferred to sick leave to the extent that sick leave is not maximized.
-The liability for accrued leave recognized in the financial statements represents accrued vacation leave for all eligible employees as of June 30, 2016.
+The liability for accrued leave recognized in the financial statements represents accrued vacation leave for all eligible employees as of June 30, 2017.

 Sick leave is expensed when paid.
 The Agency's sick leave policy permits the accumulation of 12 sick days per year up to a maximum of 180 days.
 Employees are not paid for unused sick days upon termination of employment.
-Accordingly, no liability for unused sick leave has been recognized in the financial statements as of June 30, 2016.
+Accordingly, no liability for unused sick leave has been recognized in the financial statements as of June 30, 2017.

 Income Taxes - As a governmental entity, the Agency is exempt from federal and state income taxes.
 The Agency is also a not-for-profit organization that is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
-The Agency was notified by the Internal Revenue Service (IRS) in 2012 that it must begin filing Form 990, Return of Organization Exempt from Income Tax, on an annual basis effective for the year ended June 30, 2011.
-Forms 990s for the years ending June 30, 2013 and thereafter are subject to examination by the IRS, generally for three years after the date the returns are filed.
+Accordingly, the Agency files Form 990, Return of Organization Exempt from Income Tax, on an annual basis.
+Forms 990s for the years ending June 30, 2014 and thereafter are subject to examination by the IRS, generally for three years after the date the returns are filed.